 My Ideal Human

 I’m a well-behaved, cultured and refined sort of feline.

 As such, first time cat owners don’t find me too demanding to take care of and parents with young kids and other pets appreciate my amiability and graciousness.
 I am even suitable for individuals living alone and seniors looking for a companion cat.

 I get along with pretty much everyone.

 That being said, there are some must-haves I should clarify.
 First, I need a lot of climbing spots.
 If your entire house is bedecked in very low, very minimal modern furniture – don’t expect me to live in it.
-At least without getting me a cat tree or three.

 Second, I don’t like being picked up.
 And finally, I am extremely sensitive and can be tad grumpy when scolded.
 The last one’s a negative quirk that I have, but I think you should know about it.

 Some geneticists theorize that my ancestors started out as mountain cats in Ancient Syria in the 13th century.
 According to historic records, some of them were brought back to France by Crusaders who decided to abandon their warrior ways and become members of the Carthusian monastic order.